NickTooley/Oh-Sugar/README.md

-Oh Sugar!
+# Oh Sugar!

-This repository holds all the required files for the Oh Sugar! application for Cromwell grils.
+This repository holds all the required files for the Oh Sugar! application for the girls from Cromwell.

 The following repository contains: